-So when my mother asks me --what day is it?
+So when my mother asked me --what day is it?
 The answer is Thursday.
-Not I already told you its Thursday or you just asked me that five minutes ago.
+Not I already told you its Thursday; or, you just asked me that five minutes ago.
 Thursday.

 Soon you might learn that something that use to drive you up the wall can actually have the exact opposite effect -- it can make you feel good about yourself.
 Good when you deal with the situation effectively.

 Need Help?
 Search Our Award Winning Knowledge Base for Answers to your Questions, and Solutions to your Problems